Business & Economics Dept

 He has also led a variety of cross-cultural programs in Japan, Europe, Jamaica, and the Navajo Nation, many of them geared toward his interests in international business and development.

-Dr. Cowles currently chairs the Department of Business and Economics and plays an active role in university governance.
-As Department Chair he is a practicing manager, continually involved in the types of actions and decisions concerning people, resources, and policy that most middle managers in a business–or any type of organization–are involved in.
+Dr. Cowles formerly chaired the Department of Business and Economics and has played an active role in university governance.
+As Department Chair he was a practicing manager, continually involved in the types of actions and decisions concerning people, resources, and policy that most middle managers in a business–or any type of organization–are involved in.
 He has served on a number of committees, including the Faculty Senate, that take part in university governance, which includes formulating policy, making strategic decisions about the direction of the university, and developing new initiatives.

 Dr. Gingrich specializes in development and international economics.
-His research activities cover a variety of topics, including the fair trade coffee market, mosquito net delivery systems, sustainability and effectiveness of microfinance programs, and issues surrounding financial crises.
+His research activities cover a variety of topics, including the fair trade coffee market, mosquito net demand and delivery systems, and the sustainability and effectiveness of microfinance programs.
 He has worked on various assignments with Mennonite Economic Development Associates and Mennonite Central Committee.
+During the 2015-16 academic year he was a Visiting Scholar at the Center for Communication Programs, Johns Hopkins University Bloomberg School of Public Health.

 A professor at EMU since 1995, he teaches in both the Department of Business and Economics and the Master of Business Administration program.

-Leah Kratz, CPA, MBA teaches various courses in the Accounting program including Financial Accounting, Intermediate, Advanced, Cost Accounting, Tax and Auditing.
+Leah Kratz, CPA, MBA teaches various courses in the Accounting program including Financial Accounting, Intermediate Accounting, Cost, Tax and Auditing.
 She earned an accounting degree at EMU and MBA at James Madison University.
 Her work experience includes public accounting and most recently in government, working for the State of Virginia as the Assistant Fiscal Director of Woodrow Wilson Rehabilitation Center.
 Leah lives in Harrisonburg with her husband, Jeremy and their four children, Madeleine, Sophia, Anderson and Nolan.
 In her spare time she enjoys travel, cooking, reading and exercising.